-One of the biggest signs that a believer does not fully understand what happened at the cross of the Calvary, is that they are scared of the Holy Spirit and His work.
-They view him as a Convictor and Policeman even though Jesus called Him the Comforter and Counselor.
+One of the biggest signs a believer does not fully understand what happened at the cross of the Calvary, is that they are scared of the Holy Spirit.
+They view him as a Convictor and Policeman even though Jesus called him the Comforter and Counselor.
 Their perceptions are shaped by old covenant traditions rather than new covenant truths.

 Here are 10 myths and 10 truths about the Person of Holy Spirit:

 Myth 1: The Holy Spirit keeps a record of my sin.

 Truth 1: The Holy Spirit remembers your sin no more (He 10:17).

 The Holy Spirit is not forgetful, but love keeps no record of wrongs.
 At the cross, justice was done and all your sins were forgiven (Col 2:13).
 To forgive literally means to send away.
 Your sins have been removed as far as the east is from the west (Ps 103:12).
 God has reconciled the world to himself and is no longer counting men’s sins against them (2 Cor 5:19).
 If the old covenant was characterized by remembrance of sins, the new is characterized by forgetting them (Heb 8:12, 10:3).

 Myth 2: The Holy Spirit convicts me of my sin.

 Truth 2: The Holy Spirit convicts you of your righteousness (Jn 16:10).